cjimti/mk/about.md

 published: true
 ---

-I have been writing software professionaly for over 20 years now and started with BASIC as a kid on a cool little TRS-80 (well actually it was huge by todays standards).
+I have been writing software professionaly for over 20 years now.
+I started as a kid with BASIC  on a cool little TRS-80 Model 4p (well actually it was huge by todays standards).
 GOTO 40

 I am a full stack software and systems architect based in Los Angeles, California.
 This site is a just a place for me to store some notes and thoughts about some of the work I do, well less about my work and really my hobby, wich is exploring technologies that interest me.
 I am most at home in greed field development, but my day job does keep me grounded in the realities of legacy systems.
 Of course we live in a day when legacy means a technology or programming language more than a couple years old.